The Da Vinci Code and De-Constructing Christianity

-Many arguments along the lines of "this is true, that isn't true" surround the best selling The Da Vinci Code by Dan Brown.
+Many arguments along the lines of "this is true, that isn't true" surround the Dan Brown page-turner Tom Hanks/Ron Howard movie The Da Vinci Code.

 The following excerpt from The Da Vinci Code

 is a conversation that takes place between three characters:

 Teabing, an elderly knight who is speaking to